dao-xyz/peerbit/docs/topics/custom-domain/README.md

 <video src="/topics/custom-domain/buffer.mp4" controls muted style="width: 100%" ></video>

+The timeline will turn more blue and become taller when more replicators/viewers are watching the video.

-or watch a clip for yourself here
+Watch a clip for yourself here

 https://stream.dao.xyz/#/s/zb2rhmQDEZtBf9i265So2biHppTRLPkb8s4UkA9rxoamfFJgG

 [Source code for the video on demand](https://github.com/dao-xyz/peerbit-examples/tree/master/packages/live-streaming)

 ## Domain Mapping Strategies: Hash vs Time vs Identity
 When designing a custom data domain, the choice of mapping strategy is crucial.
 Here’s a breakdown of the benefits and trade-offs of three common approaches:

 ### Hash-Based Domains
 - **Benefits:**
   - **Determinism:**
     A hash consistently maps the same input to the same output, ensuring predictable data placement.